There are several different types of x-ray your dentist or doctor may refer you for.

 Intra Oral (including bite wings and full mouth surveys)

 Intra oral X-rays are performed sitting in a chair.
 A small X-ray film (just a few cms in size) is placed gently into your mouth and your jaw closes to hold this in position.
-The X-ray equipment is positioned close to your jaw and after exposure the film is removed.
+The X-ray equipment is positioned close to your jaw and after each x-ray the film is removed.
 Intra oral X-rays may be performed in a range of different series requested by your Dr. These usually require many views at different positions and angles.

 Cone Beam VT